hutt94/Component-Level-OBI-Segmentation/README.md

 ### Why this task?
 One of the key contributions of Dr. Jiang Yubin lies in revising the erroneous component segmentation of OBI _B_ from previous study during this step, thereby enabling the textual evidence in Step 3 to perfectly align with the corrected segmentation, as shown in the above figure.
 Thus, accurately segmenting OBIs to extract the target components is crucial.
-We termed this task **Component-Lvel OBI Segmentation**.
+We termed this task **Component-Level OBI Segmentation**.

 ## 2. Code